sjbylo/lab-azure-service-operator/README.md

 The example manifest files will create the following resources:

-1. my-demo-mysqlserver - a MySQL: server in location: australiaeast.
-Check the SKU values also.
+1. my-demo-mysqlserver - Create a MySQL server in location: "australiaeast".
 1. my-demo-mysqlfirewallrule-public - Allow public access to the DB.
-1. mydb - Create a database in MySQL called "mydb"
+1. mydb - Create a database in the MySQL server called "mydb".
-1. my-demo-mysqluser - Create a user called "user" with access to the database "mydb"
+1. my-demo-mysqluser - Create a user called "user" with access to the database "mydb".

 Instantiate the manifests:
 ```